-Save a copy of a text screen in markdown (for reddit among others).
-See forum-dwarves for BBCode export (for eg. the Bay12 Forums).
+Save a copy of a text screen in markdown (useful for Reddit, among other sites).
+See forum-dwarves for BBCode export (for e.g. the Bay12 Forums).

 This script will attempt to read the current df-screen, and if it is a text-viewscreen (such as the dwarf 'thoughts' screen or an item / creature 'description') or an announcement list screen (such as announcements and combat reports) then append a marked-down version of this text to the target file (for easy pasting on reddit for example).
 Previous entries in the file are not overwritten, so you may use the 'markdown' command multiple times to create a single document containing the text from multiple screens (eg: text screens from several dwarves, or text screens from multiple artifacts/items, or some combination).